-The program at the Great Green Room does not fall into any one education philosophy, but is formed based on my experiences in early childhood education, the children currently in the program and where interests and developmental needs are and many educational methods, such as Montessori, Waldorf and Reggio Emilio.
+Our program at the Great Green Room does not fall into any one education philosophy, but is formed based on my experiences in early childhood education, the children currently in the program, and where their interests and developmental needs are.
 I feel so lucky to spend my days living in the moment with kids and grateful for the community that has grown around our little school.

 Hi, my name Sarah Cortés.
 Over the last 6 years I have worked as an assistant teacher at Lakewood Co-op, as a toddler art instructor with The Makery, and as an art teacher and assistant teacher with the Great Green Room.
 I have 8-year-old twin boys and have worked with preschoolers since my own were in preschool.
 I love collaborating with children of all ages and encouraging their interests and learning through creative play.
 In my “free time” (usually with kids in tow), you can find me puttering in our urban farm garden, hiking/running on a trail, or making culinary and herbal concoctions in my kitchen.